microsoft/WindowsProtocolTestSuites/TestSuites/RDP/Server/Docs/RDP_ServerUserGuide.md

 * A computer configured as the SUT (System Under Test).
 It can be any version of Windows or a SUT implementation that is not based on the Windows operating system.

 * A computer configured as a Domain Controller (DC).
-If this computer is running Windows, it must be running Windows Server 2008 R2, Windows Server 2012 or Windows Server 2012 R2.
+If this computer is running Windows, it must be running Windows Server 2008 R2, Windows Server 2012 or Windows Server 2012 R2 or later.
 The DC can be on the SUT.

 Run this test suite in a Workgroup environment that contains the following computers, physical or virtual: